siddh34/MCQs/DSML.md

 Answer: option 3

-*Explanation:Big data is a term used to describe the process of describing data that is large and difficult to store and interpret.
+*Explanation: Big data is a term used to describe the process of describing data that is large and difficult to store and interpret.
 Big data analytics is the use of advanced analytic techniques to very large, heterogeneous big data sets,which can contain structured, semi-structured, and unstructured data, as well as data from many sources and sizes ranging from terabytes to zettabytes.*